orkes-io/docs/docs/integrations/message-broker/confluent-kafka.md

 To get the Schema registry server, API key & secret (This is only required if you are integrating with a schema registry):

 1. Go to **Clients > Add new client.**
-2. Under the **“Copy the configuration snippet for your clients”** section, copy the **_Schema Registry URL_** & download the Schema Registry API Key.
-The downloaded file will have the Schema Registry API Key & Secret.
+2. Under the **“Copy the configuration snippet for your clients”** section, copy the **_Schema Registry URL_** & download the Schema Registry API key.
+The downloaded file will have the Schema Registry API key and secret.

 <p align="center"><img src="/content/img/schema-registry-url.png" alt="Getting Schema Registry URL" width="100%" height="auto"/></p>